Graham Daniels: Academic work

-Public speaking
+Outreach

+Speaking engagements

+Daniels has given a number of major public lectures, which has included the Prom Praise 24 at the Royal Albert Hall, and the Keswick Lecture 2024, on the subject of Eric Liddell: Safe to Serve.

+He has given addresses at major academic gatherings, such as the Reformation Research Consortium (REFORC) Conference at the Old University of Wittenberg in Germany on the subject Performance-Based Identity in the Reformation and Today, the Clark Lecture 2025 at Scots College in Sydney on The Identity Game, and at the Fourth Global Congress on Sport and Christianity at Baylor University in Texas.

 Daniels has been a regular speaker at St Andrew the Great Church, Cambridge since October 2000 and frequently hosts the Christians in Sport podcast.

+Broadcasting

-He has spoken widely about the themes of faith and sport on mainstream media channels including Sky Sports, Talksport, the BBC and in podcast interviews.
+Daniels contributes regularly to BBC Radio 2's "Pause for Thought" segment..
+He has spoken widely about the themes of faith and sport on mainstream media channels including Sky Sports, Talksport, the BBC, and in podcast interviews.

 Personal life

 Daniels is married to Michelle.
-They have three children and five grandchildren.
+They have three children and six grandchildren.